chen0040/java-audio-embedding/README.md

 # Usage

-### Convert an audio file to mel-spectrogram image
+### Generate training data in Java

+The audio classification uses [Gtzan](http://opihi.cs.uvic.ca/sound/genres.tar.gz) data set to train the music classifier to recognize the genre of songs.

+After the gtzan data is download into [gtzan](gtzan) folder, unzip the files in that folder so that you have a folder structure like "gtzan/genres/(folder_with_class_label_as_name)"

+The Java class that can converts audio file (.au) in gtzan data set to image file (.png) is [MelSpectrogram.java](src/main/java/com/github/chen0040/tensorflow/audio/MelSpectrogram.java)

-The following sample codes convert the audio file audio.au into a mel-spectrogram image:
+The following Java sample codes convert the audio file audio.au into a mel-spectrogram image:

 ```java
 import com.github.chen0040.tensorflow.audio.MelSpectrogram;